Ship trustless airdrops with zero-knowledge proofs

 Upload your allocation CSV and write it to an onchain SXT Chain table.
 This becomes the canonical, publicly auditable source of who gets what.

-We generate for you an airdrop claim contract.
-It can be used on any chain supported by the SXT Network, and it can use as the airdrop reward token any ERC-20 token you want to configure.
+We generate an airdrop claim contract for you.
+It works on any chain supported by the SXT Network, with any ERC-20 reward token you configure.

 A claimant calls claim() on your contract.
-It sends the query to SXT, which executes the SQL and returns a zero-knowledge proof that the result is correct.
+It sends the query to SXT, which executes the SQL and returns a zero-knowledge proof.

 The callback delivers the proven allocation amount.
 If valid and funded, the reward token is transferred to the claimant.